xiphonics/picoTracker/usermanual/content/pages/appendix-remoteui.md

 sendToUSBCDC(remoteUIBuffer, 6);
 ```

+### Input Commands

+Clients are also able to send input events to the picoTracker.
+As for output commands, the input commands are prefixed by sending the REMOTE_UI_CMD_MARKER byte.

+The events currently supported are:

+1. FULL_REFRESH_CMD (0x2): Request sending all the current screen and current font

+Parameters:

+* None

 ### Limitations

-* Input events are not yet implemented
+* Input events other than FULL_REFRESH_CMD are not yet implemented.

 ### Client Implementation Guidelines